Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2Item.md

 RemainingDaysBeforePermanentDelete :
 ```

-This command gets a folder from a Filesystem, and show the details.
+This command gets a directory from a Filesystem, and show the details.

 ### Example 2: Get a file from a Filesystem
 ```